OneZoom/OZtree-docker/README.md

 ## Running the image

+When running the generated image, you will need internet access (to provide the OneZoom image thumbnails, which are not included in the image, and to populate IUCN information: see below).
-When running the generated image, to access the running web server you need to define the http port to open, e.g. to use 8080, run
+You will also need to define the web server port to open.
+For example, to use 8080, run

 ```
 docker run -p 8080:80 --name running_onezoom onezoom/oztree